yitangsun/MR_all_COVID_19/README.md

 Download_COVID_19.sh

-Only need to change link pathway to update more recent COVID-19 GWAS.
+You only need to change the link pathway to update the more recent COVID-19 GWAS.

 ## Combine SNP

 Combine_outcome_SNP.r

-Only need to change the pathway.
+You only need to change the pathway.

 ## Mendelian Randomization Study

 MR_forward.r

-Only need to change the pathway.
+You only need to change the pathway.

 ## Getting help